Leave a Message

 Q: Why does floor plan demand matter more than square footage in RMV?

-How RMV Buyers Actually Shop for Homes
+How RMV Buyers Compare Homes by Floor Plan

 Floor Plan Demand vs. General Market Demand